Go on, lamb it up this Australia Day

-New research from Australian Lamb has found that while more than three quarters of Australians enjoyed cooking at home more in 2020, one of the things we missed most was backyard barbecues with loved ones.
-To help you put those new-found kitchen skills to the test and impress your mates while you’re at it, Australian Lamb has pulled together a collection of easy and tasty recipes that are perfect for sharing this summer.
-We’ve shared two of them below, and you can find even more easy lamb recipes and inspiration for your summer get-togethers at australianlamb.com.au.
+New research from Australian Lamb has found that while more than three-quarters of Australians enjoyed cooking at home more in 2020, one of the things we missed most was backyard barbecues with loved ones.
+To help you put those newfound kitchen skills to the test and impress your mates while you’re at it, Australian Lamb has pulled together a collection of easy and tasty recipes that are perfect for sharing this summer.
+We’ve shared two of them below.
+You can find even more easy lamb recipes and inspiration for your summer get-togethers at the Australian Lamb website.

 When choosing your lamb, always go for certified organic, such as the recently launched Warilba Organic.
-Warilba lamb is sourced from Australian family farmers, predominantly in the fertile Riverina region of NSW, and delivers authentic grass-fed lamb that’s produced with the highest standards of certified organic farming.
+Warilba lamb is sourced from Australian family farmers, predominantly in the fertile Riverina region of NSW.
+It delivers authentic grass-fed lamb that’s produced with the highest standards of certified organic farming.

-Raised entirely in organic pasture where they’re always free to roam, Warilba lamb is also 100 percent carbon neutral – that’s every animal, every product and every process.
+Raised entirely on organic pasture where they’re always free to roam, Warilba lamb is also 100 percent carbon neutral.
+That’s every animal, every product and every process.
 Warilba officially achieved carbon neutral status in June 2019.

 Warilba lamb is stocked at butchers and restaurants across Australia.
 For more info on where you can find it, head to warilbaorganic.com.au

 Oregano and lemon lamb forequarter chops

 4 lamb forequarter chops, excess fat trimmed